-After Royal Selangor, free time around Clark Quay and for some strange reason or it could be the fact that Smashpop is mind-controlling us from Malaysia, the friends of Serge started to do the POPjump.
-Serge too joined the fray and let us say that most of us, our legs were hurting badly with all the jumps.
+After Royal Selangor, free time around Clark Quay and for some strange reason or it could be the fact that Smashpop is mind-controlling us from Malaysia, the friends of Lyle started to do the POPjump.
+Lyle too joined the fray and let us say that most of us, our legs were hurting badly with all the jumps.

 Afterwards, it was a trip to Singapore Flyer.
 For those who has not been here, the Singapore Flyer is the world’s largest Giant Observation Wheel at a height of 165m overlooking Singapore’s Marina Bay and capturing glimpes of Malaysia and Indonesia.
 Each capsule can hold up to 28 visitors and a rotation takes about 30 minutes.
 Singapore Flyer was conceived and designed by Dr. Kisho Kurokawa and DP Architects, Singapore.
 It held its groundbreaking ceremony in September 2005 and was launched in 2008.